BekzodbekTurgunov/node-rate-guard/readme.md

 ### Basic Usage

-Here's how to set up NodeRateGuard with default settings for a simple Express.js application:
+Here's how to set up node-rate-guard with default settings for a simple Express.js application:

 ```javascript
 const express = require('express');